Dilonq/DIRD/Proposals/Taskforce Squad Organization.md

 ### Agent

 The Agent, designated XX-1, is not necessarily part of any Task Force.
 XX-1 can be deployed into solo missions, or partake in squad missions.
 In a solo mission, XX-1 will take the roles of Captain, Scribe, Technician, and Security, providing a "one man army" kind of member.
-On squad missions, XX-1 will take the role of either Captain or Technician, changing his designation to that of their respective role.
+On squad missions, XX-1 will take the role of Captain, Scribe, Technician, or Security, changing their designation to that of their respective role.

 ## Discord Role Organization
 Task Forces will be separated, member roles will not.